abbreviatedman/react-unit-02-props-and-state/2e-state-and-props-assignment/readme.md

    - Create a new file named `CurrentHouse.jsx`.
    - This component should receive the currently selected `house` as a prop.
    - If no house is selected (`props.house` is `null`), render a message prompting the user to select a house.
-   - If a house is selected, render the details of the selected house, in a similar way to the `House` component, but perhaps with a border around it to make it stand out.
+   - If a house is selected, render the full details of that house--name, address, and borough.
+Check the `firehouses.json` file for the structure of the house object.

 2. **Render the `CurrentHouse` Component in `App.jsx`**:
    - Import the `CurrentHouse` component into `App.jsx`.